antoniofmoliveira/Simple_Courses_APIs/README.md

 ## ***in progress***

+using Fullcycle's Goexpert Course example to expand the API

-very dificult to find information about flatbuffers and grpc streams
+very dificult to find information about flatbuffers vectors and grpc streams

-## serveral ways to implement the API
+## Several ways to implement the API

-- using golang workspace
+- using golang workspace to share code between sub projects
 - use of mariadb or sqlite databases

 - generating certificates